scottgeigel/stoplight.io/netlify/case-studies/bodev.md

 ---
 path: /case-studies/bodev
 tags: ['case-study']
-hero:
-  bgColor: blue
-  pageName: Customer Story
-  aligned: left
-  skew: 3deg
+relatedTags: ['case-study']
+publishedDate: 'Dec 23, 2018'
+title: Bo Development
 subtitle: >-
   Bo Development Offices provides enterprise solutions for the automotive, telecom, media industries in the private and public sector.
-  title: Bo Development
+image: /images/bodev_logo.png
+color: blue
+sidebar:
   info:
-  image: /images/bodev_logo.png
     description: >-
       **Industry**: IT Consulting<br/>
       **Location**: Turkey<br/>
       **Employees**: Startup
   quotes:
     - author: Can Berkol
       quote: >-
         Stoplight is the best of both worlds.
 Yes, we can create a beautiful API documentation, and yes, we can create a beautiful generic technical documentation that requires actual sentences, screenshots, files and more.
         We can prepare and publish both documentation in one place and easily deliver documentation to the clients and third party developers.
       role: Executive Manager
 actionBar:
   enabled: true
 meta:
   description: How Bodev integrated their Design and Documentation processed with Stoplight
-  favicon: /images/mark_light_bg.png
   title: Bodev | Stoplight
   twitter:
     description: >-